 - Visitors are allowed in the reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic floor area. - Only emergency calls are permitted on the business phone.
+Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - Only emergency calls are permitted on the business phone.
 Students may use the student phones for a limited time.
 Please keep your calls to three (3) minutes or less.
-If there is an emergency please instruct your family and friends to call the service desk at (256) 464-8886. - Cell phones are only permitted to be used when the student is on break or lunch all other times the cell phone must be in the student's locker with the ringer off.
-Cell phone use is never permitted inside the school. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the student lunchroom. - Paul Mitchell The School Huntsville is a smoke-free campus.
+If there is an emergency please instruct your family and friends to call the service desk at (256) 464-8886. - Cell phones are permitted to be used for educational purposes only and when a school team member has given explicit permission. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the student lunchroom. - Paul Mitchell The School Huntsville is a smoke-free campus.
 This extends to electronic cigarettes. - Stealing or taking school or another's personal property is unacceptable. - Audio and/or visual recording is not permitted while on campus.